 All drip shields are uniformly sized so that one design can enclose any of the waste package configurations.
 The drip shield sections are designed to accommodate an interlocking feature to prevent separation between the contiguous segments.
 This feature consists of an overlapping section with connector guides between the drip shield segments.
 The minimum lift height required to interlock the drip shield segments is 40 in. for clearance between the two drip shield segments.
-The drip shield segments.

-rail runway beams.
+The drip shield base plates rest on the transverse support beams of the drift invert and inside of the rail runway beams.
 The drip shield is designed so that, when in its position, it does not contact the emplacement pallet, the waste package, or the rail runway beams (Figure 1.3.4-4).